Qetlin/BonfireT/README.md

-This is  a test cut up for Bonfire Tides.
+This is  a test cut up.
 There are a few little details that still need to get wrapped up.